dtfitch/videosurvey/README.md

 ### data

   - counterfactual_building_blocks.RDS - hypothetical street/demographic/attitude scenarios
-  - variable_name_dictionary.RDS - mapping (as a named vector) of model parameter names to readable names
+  - variable_name_dictionary.RDS - mapping (as a named vector) of model parameter names to readable names.
+This is created in analysis_comfort_jc.R but may be useful in earlier scripts.

 #### Modeling notes from preliminary analysis